Plainfield Trash Facts

 Has SMART filed with the Connecticut Siting Council?

-Why does the plant need both DEEP permits and a Siting Council certificate?
+Why does the plant need both DEEP permits and Siting Council approval?

 Does the plant conflict with Connecticut’s climate targets?